first-storm/henkaiki/docs/configuration.md

 ## Configuration Parameters

-The configuration file uses the [TOML](https://toml.io/en/) format and consists of two main sections:
+The configuration file uses the [TOML](https://toml.io/en/) format and consists of three main sections:

 - `[mainconfig]`: General settings for the application.
 - `[extensions]`: Settings for Markdown parsing extensions.
+- `[article]`: Settings specific to article management.

 ### Main Configuration